 from 11:30 am to 12:45 pm

 Redish, J. (2012).
 Letting go of the words: Writing web content that works.
 Second Edition.
-Waltham, MA: Morgan Kaufmann.
-(Additional assigned readings will be available online.)
+Waltham, MA: Morgan Kaufmann. – Available free through the GVSU library website (Additional assigned readings will be available online.)

 Your grade in this class will include the points you receive for your individual projects and as a member of a team.
 Each major project is described in detail on the Projects page.